nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-performances.md

 in order to be able to display them in a friendly way.
 For instance, in a document layout, when it comes to display who created the document (`dc:creator` field), if we don't ask the REST API to resolve this field, we'll only be able to display the username.
 With a resolved field, we can display the firstname, lastname, email, etc.

-By default, Web UI asks to resolves any document's fields when navigating to a particular document.
-However, depending on your custom document types, resolving every single fields may results in an overload.
+By default, Web UI asks to resolve any document's fields when navigating to a particular document.
+However, depending on your custom document types, resolving every single field may result in an overload.

 Since ~~10.3~~ ([NXP-25512](https://jira.nuxeo.com/browse/NXP-25512)), actually 10.10 ([NXP-26520](https://jira.nuxeo.com/browse/NXP-26520)), you can limit the list of fields that should be resolved with such contribution: